Haoqiu-Yan/bgggr_constrastOnlyforCode/README.md

 # bgggr_constrastOnlyforCode
-A bgggr_constrast repository with codes only.
+A bgggr_constrast repository with codes only, version 2 of bgggr_constrast.
+Matlab code, for linux and windows.